29tushar/SC3_MehtaChanGupta/README.md

 3. Logistic Regression from sklearn
 4. Convolutional Neural Networks
 5. Collaborating using GitHub
-6. Concepts about Transfer Learning through Resent
+6. Concepts about Transfer Learning through Resnet
 7. How to zoom, shift the images to make the model more robust

 ## References